Konzell

-Konzell is a municipality in the district of Straubing-Bogen in Bavaria, Germany.
+Konzell (/de/) is a municipality in the district of Straubing-Bogen in Bavaria, Germany.

 Geography

 Konzell is situated in the south of the Bavarian Forest.
 Here is the spring of the Menach, which flows in the valley of Menach direction the Bogen.

 Mountains

 The Gallner Berg to the south, the western summit of the Gallner, and the Kramerschopf to the east are the highest points, each reaching 710 metres.
 To the north is the Himmelberg at 680 metres.

 Urban districts

 To Konzell belong the urban districts Auggenbach, Denkzell, Gossersdorf and Kasparzell.